zilexa/Flexget-instructions/README.md

 4. Use [AUTOSETUP.SH](https://github.com/zilexa/autosetup "AUTOSETUP.SH") to install.
 All you have to do is add your Trakt account, subtitles account, Transmission login and the location of your harddrive.
 Then you can run the file and sit back while it installs.
 More information via the link.

 5. When finished, make sure you authorise trakt and run Flexget once via these two commands:
+Authorize Flexget to access Trakt (you need a phone or pc and login to Trakt website to finish this step):
+`~/flexget/bin/flexget trakt auth YOURTRAKTUSERNAME`

-Authorize Flexget to access Trakt: ~/flexget/bin/flexget trakt auth YOURTRAKTUSERNAME Run Flexget once fully: ~/flexget/bin/flexget execute --now
+Run Flexget once fully:
+`~/flexget/bin/flexget execute --now`

+Start the service, it has been enabled by Autosetup already, only need to start it (will also happen on reboot):
+`sudo systemctl start flexget`